-The Mariam Society is proud to partner with the Grameen Foundation, founded by Nobel Laureate Professor Muhammad Yunus who started the Grameen Bank and is a global leader in the fight against poverty.
+The Mariam Society is proud to partner with the Grameen Foundation India, inspired by the work of Nobel Laureate Professor Muhammad Yunus who started the Grameen Bank and is a global leader in the fight against poverty.

-Together we provide education bursary and mentorship programs that partner women in Canada with girls in rural India, to help them pursue higher education, and imagine a life in which dreams are possible.
+Together we provide education bursary and mentorship programs to girls in rural India, helping them pursue higher education, and imagining a life in which dreams are possible.

-Our mission is to develop and fund programs that empower women & girls in developing countries through education and skills training to lift themselves out of poverty.
+Our mission is to develop and fund education and mentorship programs that empower women & girls in developing countries, to lift them out of poverty.